-La Quinta offers advisory solutions and services for debt and equity capital, for acquisition, refinance, construction (stick-built or manufactured), interim financing, value-add rehabilitation, available to all types of commercial property, single-family investor held, subdivisions, and business financing needs.
+La Quinta offers advisory solutions and services for debt and equity capital, for acquisition, refinance, construction of (Modular & Stick-Built), interim financing, value-add rehabilitation, available to all types of commercial property, single-family investor held, subdivisions, and business financing needs.

 Capital is tailored to meet the best resources of Debt, Agency, Preferred Equity, Joint Venture participation, Mezzanine, Bridge, SBA, USDA, Private Capital, and other sources as listed on the "Home" page including a large array of alternatives designed to meet challenging requests.

-FHA/HUD 223 (f) acquisition, refinance, market & affordable, all class types
+FHA/HUD 223 (f) acquisition, refinance, market & affordable, all building class types

 221 (d)(4) construction & substantial rehabilitation, market rate, low income, stick-built and manufactured